eunnah/chineseflashcards/proposal.md

-## Chinese Flashcards
+## Panda Cards

 ### Background

-Chinese Flashcards provides a visually flashy and engaging way for Mandarin Chinese language learners to quickly and easily practice their knowledge and memorization of Chinese characters.
+Panda Chinese Flashcards provides a visually flashy and engaging way for Mandarin Chinese language learners to quickly and easily practice their knowledge and memorization of Chinese characters.

-The user is presented with a series of cards that contain educational material.
+The user selects a level of difficulty and is presented with a series of cards that contain vocabulary words and their corresponding Chinese characters.

 ### Functionality & MVP